opengeospatial/ogcapi-coverages/README.md

 4.2 Coverage Finding
 --------------------

-* http://acme.com/oapi/collections  -- returns a list including links of all collections
+* http://acme.com/oapi/collections  -- returns a list including links to all collections
-* http://acme.com/oapi/collections/mycollection  -- returns a description of collection mycollection
+* http://acme.com/oapi/collections/{collectionid}  -- returns the description of a specific collection
-* http://acme.com/oapi/collections/mycollection/coverages  --  returns a list of all coverages included in mycollection
+* http://acme.com/oapi/collections/{collectionid}/coverages  --  returns a list of all coverages included in a specific collection
+* http://acme.com/oapi/collections/{collectionid}/coverages/{coverageid}  --  returns a specific coverage as multipart coverage including DomainSet, RangeType, and RangeSet in the coverage's Native Format
-* http://acme.com/oapi/collections/mycollection/coverages/MyLittleCoverage  --  returns a list of all content included in MyLittleCoverage
+* http://acme.com/oapi/collections/{collectionid}/coverages?bbox=160.6,-55.95,-170,-25.89  -- returns a list of all coverages included in a specific collection that is in the New Zealand economic zone

 4.2 Coverage Access